VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-themes.md

 # Themes

 The Virto Commerce Theme is a frontend application for your ecommerce websites.
 The default Theme is included in the VC Content module and is provided out of the box.
-The default theme consists of the following folders with files that define the Storefront UI:
+The default theme consists of the following folders with files that define the Frontend Application UI:

 | Folder        	| Content                                                                                                    	|
 |---------------	|------------------------------------------------------------------------------------------------------------	|